Inverness & Loch Ness Area Sightseeing

 On the shores of Loch Ness, the Benedictine Abbey stands on the site of the fort built in 1720 by General Wade to subdue the Highlanders.
 It was named after the King's son, William Augustus, the Duke of Cumberland who became known as 'The Butcher' after his victory at Culloden.
 In the mid-18th century the Lovat family used the building as a hunting lodge and then in 1876 leased it for a peppercorn rent of 1 pound to a group of English and Scottish monks who had returned from Germany (althought the rent was never actually collected).
 The monks founded a monastery and later ran a boarding school here up until 1993.
 Subsequently they set up a heritage centre, restaurant and accommodation block, but it had to close and was sold.

-The Boathouse Restaurant is set within the abbey grounds on the lochside and is open for lunch and dinner.
+The Boathouse Restaurant is next to the abbey grounds on the lochside and is open for lunch and dinner.
 Facilities for diners bringing with their boats.
 Advance booking recommended in the summer (tel: 01320 366682).

 Another visitor attraction is The Clansman Centre.
 Located not far from the abbey grounds, in a reconstructed Highland Turf House close to the canal locks.
 You can see and hear how the clans lived in the 17th century in the museum and live exhibition.
 Hire a costume and have your photo taken as a Highlander.
 Weapons demonstrations given during live re-enactments too.
 Open 7 days a week 10am to 6pm during the summer season from April - October.